-The application will recommend beers based on location, alcohol content, style and season and will not include any additional attributes such as "mouthfeel" or IBU level.
+The application will recommend beers based on location, alcohol content, style, IBU, color, original gravity (OG), season and basic ingredients and will not include any additional attributes such as "mouthfeel".
+Of course, the characteristics on which the recommendation depends, will be used if the information that is available in our resources.

 The application does not guarantee recommendations for all combinations.
 For example, finding an IPA with a low alcohol content may not be feasible.
+In this scenario, the ontology will recommend similar beverages based upon a set hierarchy, which the user can manipulate if they wish.